carforyou/carforyou-components-pkg/README.md

 purgeCssPaths.concat(components.getComponentPaths())
 ```

-You can also access the base config directly if you need to:
+You can also access the base config directly if you need to (consider doing this only server-side for the sake of the bundle size):

-Note: Be careful with loading the tailwind configuration, as tailwind uses [lodash](https://bundlephobia.com/result?p=lodash), which might significantly increase your bundle size.

 ```
 import { tailwind } from "@carforyou/components"
-tailwind.defaultConfig.colors.salmon
+tailwind.defaultTheme.colors.salmon
 ```

 Then, you can start using the shared React components: